 We strictly prohibit the use of child labor or other illegal labor practices in any of our corporate activities.

 ● Discrimination and Harassment

-We will respect the rights and personalities of each individual and will eliminate any and all discrimination and harassment based on reasons from ethnicity, religion and gender to age, nationality, language or disability to build a workplace where everyone is treated fairly.
+We will respect the rights and personalities of each individual and will eliminate any and all discrimination and harassment based on reasons from ethnicity, religion, gender, sexual orientation, age, nationality, language or disability to build a workplace where everyone is treated fairly.
 In the event a violation to human rights is discovered, Suntory will execute the appropriate response immediately and make sure to prevent recurrence while protecting the privacy of the concerned parties.

 ● Freedom of Association

 We will respect the basic rights of our employees to engage in freedom of association and collective bargaining.

 ● Employee-friendly Workplaces